nicorost/randomstates_classifier_performance/README.md

 ## Main script

-- Creates simulated classification data (2 outcome classes), 5000 samples & 50 features
+- Creates simulated classification data (2 outcome classes): 5000 samples & 50 features
 - Logistic regression is used as a classifier
 - Different numbers of informative features (0, 10, 20, 30, and 40) lead to varying classification accuracies
 - 500 different random state initializations (train-test-split and initial parameters) are run per number of informative features